-The Monkees didn't play on this.
+The only Monkee to appear on this song was Micky Dolenz, who sang lead.
 The four members of the group were chosen from over 400 applicants to appear on a TV show based on The Beatles movie A Hard Day's Night

 .
 The show was about a fictional band, so the members were chosen more for their looks and acting ability than for their musical talent.